How Much House Can I Afford with a $50K Salary? | 2025

 • Personal financial obligations: If you have other significant financial responsibilities, like child support, these will continue after you buy a home and should be included in your budget.

-To get a better idea of how much home you’ll be able to afford on a $50,000 a year income, try a mortgage calculator.
+Try a mortgage calculator to get a better idea of how much home you can afford on a $50,000 annual income.
 You can get a more realistic picture of what you’ll need to budget for when buying a home.

-Tips to increase your home buying budget on $50K a year
+Tips to afford more house on $50K a year

 Check your home buying options.
 Start here